 Is it safe to travel to Mexico?
 Travel ban policies and what to be aware of

-The first thing to consider when answering the question, “is it safe to travel to Mexico?”, is to check what the U.S. Embassy & Consulate’s office and the CDC website suggest before booking a trip, as well as prior to your departure.
+The first thing to consider when answering the question, “is it safe to travel to Mexico right now?“, is to check what the U.S. Embassy & Consulate’s office and the CDC website suggest before booking a trip, as well as prior to your departure.
 As we’re all used to now, advice, travel bans, and local lockdown rules can change quickly.
 In some instances, travel restrictions by state vary, so it’s vital to ensure you are fully aware of what is going on.
 As of February 10, 2021, the U.S. Embassy in Mexico advises against non-essential travel to Mexico, and the CDC continues to advise against all non-essential travel, particularly international travel.
 Restrictions for non-essential travel to Mexico were in place until January 21, 2021, meaning flying to Mexico was not an option.
 However, crossing land borders was possible.

 Can I travel to Mexico right now?